Which Turbulence Model Should I Choose for My CFD Application?

 The Spalart-Allmaras model adds a single additional variable for a Spalart-Allmaras viscosity and does not use any wall functions; it solves the entire flow field.
 The model was originally developed for aerodynamics applications and is advantageous in that it solves for only a single additional variable.
 This makes it less memory-intensive than the other models that solve the flow field in the buffer layer.
 Experience shows that this model does not accurately compute fields that exhibit shear flow, separated flow, or decaying turbulence.
 Its advantage is that it is quite stable and shows good convergence.

-The k-epsilon model solves for two variables: k; the turbulent kinetic energy, and epsilon; the rate of dissipation of kinetic energy.
+The k-epsilon model solves for two variables: k, the turbulent kinetic energy, and epsilon, the rate of dissipation of kinetic energy.
 Wall functions are used in this model, so the flow in the buffer region is not simulated.
 The k-epsilon model is very popular for industrial applications due to its good convergence rate and relatively low memory requirements.
 It does not very accurately compute flow fields that exhibit adverse pressure gradients, strong curvature to the flow, or jet flow.
 It does perform well for external flow problems around complex geometries.
 For example, the k-epsilon model can be used to solve for the airflow around a bluff body.

-The k-omega model is similar to k-epsilon, instead however, it solves for omega — the specific rate of dissipation of kinetic energy.
+The k-omega model is similar to k-epsilon, but it solves for omega — the specific rate of dissipation of kinetic energy.
 It also uses wall functions and therefore has comparable memory requirements.
-It has more difficulty converging and is quite sensitive to the initial guess at the solution.
+Additionally, it has more difficulty converging and is quite sensitive to the initial guess at the solution.
 Hence, the k-epsilon model is often used first to find an initial condition for solving the k-omega model.
 The k-omega model is useful in many cases where the k-epsilon model is not accurate, such as internal flows, flows that exhibit strong curvature, separated flows, and jets.
 A good example of internal flow is flow through a pipe bend.

 Low Reynolds Number k-epsilon

 The Low Reynolds number k-epsilon is similar to the k-epsilon model but does not use wall functions; it solves the flow everywhere.
-It is a logical extension to k-epsilon and shares many of its advantages, but uses more memory.
+It is a logical extension to k-epsilon and shares many of its advantages but uses more memory.
 It is often advisable to use the k-epsilon model to first compute a good initial condition for solving the Low Reynolds number k-epsilon model.
 Since it does not use wall functions, lift and drag forces and heat flux can be modeled with higher accuracy.

 Solving for any kind of fluid flow problem — laminar or turbulent — is computationally intensive.
 Relatively fine meshes are required and there are many variables to solve for.
 Ideally, you would have a very fast computer with many gigabytes of RAM to solve such problems, but simulations can still take hours or days for larger 3D models.
 Therefore, we want to use as simple of a mesh as possible, while still capturing all of the details of the flow.